 Three takeaways to tell your friends:

-• Alpha-synuclein (a-syn) travels between neurons, sticks together to form aggregates, and leads to neuronal cell death in Parkinson’s disease.
+• Alpha-synuclein (a-syn) travels between neurons, sticks together to form aggregates, and leads to neuron death in Parkinson’s disease.

-• A-syn delivered to the small intestine leads to a-syn accumulation in the brain, loss of Dopamine neurons, total dopamine levels, and Parkinson’s-related behaviors(3).
+• A-syn delivered to the small intestine leads to a-syn accumulation in the brain, loss of Dopamine neurons, lower dopamine levels, and Parkinson’s-related behaviors.3

-Schematic of the progression of a-syn aggregation leading to deadly neuronal effects.
-Adapted from Bohra et al. 2022(6)
+Figure 1) Schematic of the progression of a-syn aggregation leading to deadly neuronal effects.
+Adapted from Bohra et al6

 With this in mind, the researchers sought to solve it once and for all.
-To achieve this, they delivered misfolded a-syn to the small intestines of mice, with or without severing the vagus nerve, to see if Parkinson’s disease symptoms progress to the brain.
+To achieve this, they delivered misfolded a-syn to the small intestines of mice, with or without cutting the gut’s connection to the brain, the vagus nerve, to see if Parkinson’s disease symptoms progress to the brain.
 Oh boy, they tested everything.

 Within three months of a-syn injection, with an intact vagus nerve, a-syn travels to the brain, specifically to the brain region most impacted by Parkinson’s disease (Substantia Nigra).
-At seven months, there is a significant loss of dopamine neurons and total dopamine levels in the brain.
+At seven months, there is a significant loss of dopamine neurons and dopamine levels in the brain.3

-In comparison, seven months after a-syn injection, with a cut vagus nerve, no a-syn was detected in the mouse brains.
-Additionally, there was no change in dopamine neurons or total dopamine levels in the brain, shown below.
+In comparison, seven months after a-syn injection, with a cut vagus nerve, no a-syn was detected in the mouse brains.3 Additionally, there was no change in dopamine neurons or dopamine levels in the brain (Figure 2).

-Stains of mouse brains for tyrosine hydroxylase.
+Figure 2) Stains of mouse brains for dopamine neurons.
 Each brown dot represents a dopamine neuron.
-Notice the decrease in dopamine neurons in the group of mice injected with a-syn (bottom) with intact vagus nerves (left).
-Adapted from Kim et al. 2019
+Notice the decrease in dopamine neurons in the group of mice injected with a-syn (bottom) with intact (gut-brain connections) vagus nerves (left).
+Adapted from Kim et al3

-On to the plethora of behavior tests.
-Here is the purpose of each test: spatial learning and memory, recognition memory, brain-region-specific-dependent memory, short-term working memory, fine-motor skills, balance, grip strength, anxiety, locomotion and anxiety, depression, and smell ability.
+On to the plethora of behavioral tests.
+Here is the purpose of each test: spatial learning and memory, recognition memory, brain-region-specific memory, short-term working memory, fine-motor skills, balance, grip strength, anxiety, locomotion and anxiety, depression, and smell ability.
 Let’s pour one out for the poor grad students who ran these behavioral tests.

 There were other papers simultaneously publishing mildly contradictory results.
 So, in their discussion section, they compare their methods with the other papers’ and provide sources for why they believe results occurred.
 Magnificent.